 During his five year tenure at Bolton Music Service, he also co-founded the International Youth Philharmonic Orchestra (a partnership between Bolton and its two twin towns – Paderborn, Germany and Le Mans, France) and was founder-conductor of Bolton Symphony Orchestra, Harmonie ’84 Wind Orchestra, and Corus Brass Ensemble.

-Nigel became Shropshire’s County Music Adviser at the age of 33, one of the youngest Local Education Authority (LEA) advisers ever appointed in England.
-For seven years he led the provision of professional development, training and support for teachers in the county’s 300+ primary and secondary schools and he oversaw the substantial growth of the county’s music service, forging new partnerships with regional and national music organisations.
+Nigel became Shropshire’s County Music Adviser aged 33; one of the youngest Local Education Authority advisers ever appointed in England.
+For seven years he led professional development programmes for teachers in the county’s 300+ primary and secondary schools, and oversaw the growth of Shropshire Music Service, forging new partnerships with regional and national music organisations.

-After serving as the West Midlands regional representative of the national Federation of Music Services (FMS), Nigel was elected as Chair of FMS.
-He led the negotiations between FMS and the National Association of Music Educators to merge and form “Music Mark “.
-Nigel was elected as Chair of its Board and simultaneously joined the national executive of the Music Education Council.
-He has advised government on music education matters, sitting on a number of Department for Education committees for the National Curriculum and for Music Education Hubs.
+After serving as the West Midlands regional representative of the national Federation of Music Services (FMS), Nigel was elected as its Chair.
+He oversaw the merger between FMS and the National Association of Music Educators to form a new organisation – Music Mark.
+Nigel was elected as Chair of its board and he simultaneously joined the national executive of the UK’s Music Education Council.
+Nigel has advised government on music education matters, sitting on a number of Department for Education committees including those for the National Curriculum and for Music Education Hubs.